-The output in Figure 13-19 shows that this transaction branch is holding 13 locks.
+The output in Figure 13-19 on page 13-57 shows that this transaction branch is holding 13 locks.
 When a transaction runs in tightly coupled mode, the branches of this transaction share locks.

 Display information about transaction locks

 The output of the onstat -k command contains details on the locks that a transaction holds.